The-Marcy-Lab-School/7-0-2-assignment/README.md

 For now, we'll handle the trending gifs.

-> Note: If you're struggling to get your fetching adapters to work with the GIPHY API, you can render the list of `gifs` in the `src/gifs.js` file instead.
-This file has been imported for you as `defaultGifs` and the gifs in this file are in the same structure as the gifs you would receive when fetching from the GIPHY API.
+> Note: If you're struggling to get your fetching adapters to work with the GIPHY API, you can render the list of `defaultGifs` imported from the `src/gifs.json` file instead.
+The gifs in this file are in the same structure as the gifs you would receive when fetching from the GIPHY API.

 #### TODO 3